Infernal-Software/ProtoSmasher-VSCode/README.md

-# Synapse-Execute-Plugin
+# ProtoSmasher-Extension-VSCode
-This is a synapse plugin for vscode
+This is a ProtoSmasher plugin for vscode